 Captain Jim began his boating/diving experiences at a young age while growing up in Connecticut.
-He left Connecticut moving to Colorado, continued his dive education becoming a tec diver, and stayed for many years.
+He left Connecticut moving to Colorado, continued his dive education becoming a tec diver and EMT, and stayed for many years.
 Jim then decided it was time to sail.
 He sold the house, headed back to Connecticut, bought a boat and sailed away heading for the Caribbean.
 On his way to the Caribbean Jim stopped in Marathon for a couple of weeks but instead Marathon became his home!
-Jim, once again, continued his dive education by going pro.
-Now, Jim is a PADI IDC Staff Instructor, a Tec diver, Scubapro equipment tech, PSI-PCI tank inspector, a USCG Master Captain and USCG examiner.
+Jim is now a PADI IDC Staff Instructor, a Tec diver, Scubapro equipment tech, PSI-PCI tank inspector, a USCG Master Captain and USCG examiner.
+The list of specialty courses he teaches includes but is not limited to enriched air diver, wreck diver, dry suit and equipment specialist.

 Christina moved to the Keys in January of 2014 to escape the brutal Michigan winters, and fell in love with the islands.
 After becoming certified at Abyss on her birthday, she was hooked on diving and joined the staff in June.
 Christina is currently a Rescue Diver, and plans to continue her education to Divemaster, and eventually Open Water Instructor.
 Right now, you can find her in the shop, helping you pick out dive gear and plan your Scuba trips!